canonical/rockcraft/docs/tutorial/django.rst

     on an ``amd64`` platform, the name of the ``.rock`` file will be different for you.

-    The size of the rock may vary for you.
+    The size of your rock may vary depending on factors like the architecture you are building on and the packages installed at the time of packing.

 Run the Django rock with Docker
 ===============================